Privileged to Help

 Texas, USA

 I want everyone to know how my small town reacted to help Hurricane Katrina survivors.
-We’re an hour outside Houston, three hours from Louisiana.
-When hurricane Katrina hit the Gulf Coast in September 2005, we had no idea it would affect our community.
+We’re an hour outside Houston and three hours from Louisiana.
+When Hurricane Katrina hit the Gulf Coast in September 2005, we had no idea how it would affect our community.

 Emails flew with assistance offers and volunteer opportunities.
-Our town fire department became command center for all relief efforts.
-Thursday afternoon I called.
-Ten minutes later I walked into the heart of our relief effort.
+Our town’s fire department became the command center for all relief efforts.
+Thursday afternoon, I called.
+Ten minutes later, I walked into the heart of our relief effort.

 In two days, we helped several hundred people.
-Ninety percent needed money, food, clothing, household supplies, toiletries, medicine, jobs, gas, shelter and help with pets.
-Yet their most devastating need was contacting people who stayed behind — they assumed close friends and family have died.
+Ninety percent needed money, food, clothing, household supplies, toiletries, medicine, jobs, gas, shelter, and help with pets.
+Yet their most devastating need was contacting people who stayed behind — they assumed close friends and family had died.

-From the evacuees’ intake form, volunteers gathered a resource packet for the family.
-Then volunteers explained how to meet immediate needs for clothes, food and gas.
-Our distribution center was close.
-I walked people outside, showed them the building, and they were relieved and hopeful — for the first time in days.
+Volunteers gathered a resource packet for the family based on the evacuees’ intake forms.
+We explained how to meet immediate needs for clothes, food, and gas.
+Our distribution center was close enough that I could walk people outside and show them the building.
+They were relieved and hopeful for the first time in days.

-But we had people sick or injured pre-hurricane who needed medical attention: pregnant women, newborns, people in the lowest depths of depression.
-Our shelters needed hospital beds, always more cots.
+We also had people who had been sick or injured pre-hurricane who needed medical attention: pregnant women, newborns, and people in the lowest depths of depression.
+Our shelters needed hospital beds and always more cots.

-Hardest for me was older men who broke down asking for help.
-I always explained that we’re neighbors, this is what neighbors do.
+The hardest part for me was the older men who broke down as they asked for help.
+I always explained that we’re neighbors, and this is what neighbors do.
 They would do the same for us, and may have to one day.

-Individuals distributed supplies, and offered homes.
+Individuals distributed supplies and offered homes.
 Local schools enrolled hundreds of students.
-The high school held a kid’s event with gifts, games, Snocones and hot dogs.
-It may sound trivial, but these kids needed to be kids if only for moments.
+The high school held a kids’ event with gifts, games, Snocones, and hot dogs.
+It may sound trivial, but those kids needed to be kids, if only for moments.

-The first night I spent hours entering names and needs into the RC database.
-I nearly cried over the constant needs — so many lacking so much.
+The first night, I spent hours entering names and needs into the database.
+I nearly cried over the extent of the need — so many lacking so much.
 Then I picked up the intake form of an elderly couple.
-Like everyone else, they needed everything — everything you and I take for granted.
+Like everyone else, they needed everything you and I take for granted.
+But in the margin, she added, “We will pray for everyone and help any way we can.”
+These people with nothing offered their help.

 Originally published as HeroicStories #723 on Aug 31, 2007